StevenD2002/byte-bird/README.md

 # ReadME

 hey! thanks for checking this out.
-Sorry that it is still wip, I am trying to learn how to build Domain Driven Design style backend.
-I figured the best way to do that is to build it!
+Sorry this is still very much WIP.
+Trying to test out a cool new tech stack using go + htmx + templ and postgres.

 Gonna add more here soon